We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 Frequently Asked Questions (FAQs)

-If your car has factory steering wheel audio buttons and you want to retain their functionality, you’ll likely need an additional adapter compatible with your vehicle and stereo model.
+If your car has steering wheel audio buttons and you want to keep using them, yes—you’ll likely need an additional adapter.
+It must be compatible with both your vehicle and your head unit.

 To Sum It All